soundasleep/openclerk-chef/README.md

 Chef cookbooks and configuration for installing [Openclerk](http://openclerk.org) with the [openclerk Chef cookbook](https://github.com/soundasleep/openclerk-cookbook).

+Also check out [setting up Openclerk with Vagrant](https://github.com/soundasleep/openclerk-vagrant), which uses this setup.

 ## Getting started

 Follow the instructions from the excellent